- April 9, 2018

 In New York specifically, nursing homes and long-term care facilities have an obligation and responsibility to take care of their patients in order to minimize the risk of the patients developing pressure ulcers, bedsores, decubitus ulcers, or other illnesses due to neglect.
 Patients of long-term care facilities who have developed pressure ulcers, bedsores, decubitus ulcers, or other illnesses, are entitled to recover full and fair compensation for their injuries.

-Our attorneys are experienced in dealing with pressure ulcer personal injury cases and have successfully litigated many cases throughout New York.
+Our nursing home abuse attorneys in Long Island are experienced in dealing with pressure ulcer personal injury cases and have successfully litigated many cases throughout New York.
 We utilize systems built upon efficiency, attention to detail, and nuance of the law to fight for our clients’ rights.
 Contact TonaLaw today for a free case evaluation to see if you have grounds for a lawsuit.

 NOTE: You can compare Nursing Home Companies in your area HERE, at the Medicare website.